 Pre-sale planning and preparation is an important step when contemplating a sale.
 Ultimately it can increase the price you achieve, save time and cost when the sale process commences and avoid the risk of an aborted sale.

-If, having considered this guide, you would like to know more or to discuss your own circumstances in greater detail, please speak to your usual contact at Stevens & Bolton or a contact listed on this page.
+If, having considered this guide, you would like to know more or to discuss your own circumstances in greater detail, please speak to your usual contact at Stevens & Bolton or a contact listed at the end of this guide.

 PREPARATION OF THE BUSINESS